Is this a midlife crisis?

 The Real Thing

 Now on to the golden age of the band - Mike Patton unleashed his 6 octave vocal range and guitarist Jim Martin was still alternately shredding and providing short, clever solos.
 It took me a while figure out why “yeah” was so high, then I remembered the chorus of “Epic”.
 Never heard Faith No More?
 Start with this one.
 Also featuring here are words from “Underwater Love”, “Surprise!
-You’re Dead!” and personal favourite “From Out of Nowhere”.
+You’re Dead!” and my original favourite “From Out of Nowhere”.
+The title track is the absolute standout though:)

 What a glorious image.